mr-nsin/ajax-project/README.md

-# ajax-project
+#Ajax Project
-Learned about ajax request
+Learned about ajax request from udacity.